yourWaifu/sleepy-discord/source/setup-standard.html.md

 add_executable(replace-me source.cpp)
 ```

+ 1. In case you haven't already created a CMakeLists.txt file for your project. please do so on the root directory or folder of your project.

+ 2. Replace replace-me with the name of your project or executable.

+## Linking Sleepy Discord

 ```cmake
 #Add these two lines
 add_subdirectory(path/to/sleepy-discord)
 target_link_libraries(replace-me sleepy-discord)
 ```

- 1. In case you haven't already created a CMakeLists.txt for your project. please do so on the root directory or folder of your project.

- 2. Replace replace-me with the name of your project or executable.

  3. Add these two lines to the CMakeList.txt so that Sleepy Discord will be linked.